Indonesian Banks Get New Ownership Rules

 Fit-and-proper test requirements under the relevant BI regulation are applicable to the post-merger shareholders, and also to members of the resulting bank's boards of directors and commissioners.

-Bank Holding Company In the bank holding company alternative, the controlling shareholder is required to establish a legal entity in the form of an Indonesian limited liability company.
+In the bank holding company alternative, the controlling shareholder is required to establish a legal entity in the form of an Indonesian limited liability company.
 This legal entity, known as a bank holding company, will hold the bank shares owned by the controlling shareholder.
-This is similar to the ownership concept behind Temasek, the investment company owned by the Government of Singapore, and Woori Financial Holdings &amp Co., the financial services company controlled by the Government of South Korea, as well as Hana Financial Group, a bank holding company in South Korea.
+This is similar to the ownership concept behind Temasek, the investment company owned by the Government of Singapore, and Woori Financial Holdings & Co., the financial services company controlled by the Government of South Korea, as well as Hana Financial Group, a bank holding company in South Korea.

 Under Indonesia's SPP, the benefit of this alternative is that once BI approves the establishment of the bank holding company and the holding company is established, it is exempt from having to obtain prior approval from the central bank for the acquisition of banks owned by the controlling shareholders.
 The bank holding company can also receive an exemption from the 40 percent bank ownership limit, provided that certain qualifications are fulfilled and maintained.